RReverser/github-editorconfig/README.md

 It looks for [`.editorconfig`](http://editorconfig.org/#example-file) file in the root of repository the current file belongs to, and applies it's settings to code viewer and editor.
 Branch is always taken into account.

-You can also set [default editorconfig](src/common/res/default.editorconfig) that will be used for repos without custom one.
+In options you can also set [default editorconfig](src/common/res/default.editorconfig) that will be used for repos without custom one.